 As mentioned, the experiment we are going to perform involves neutron reflectivity.
 In such an experiment, we are interested in obtaining structural characteristics of a sample, and in particular of its interfaces.
 Below, we will briefly introduce the basic principles of the technique and then move on to the description of the instrument and the experiment that will be carried out.
-For a more detailed introduction to the technique, you can consult the reference [3] or the more detailed [4] in the References section, at the end of this document.
-There are also some questions to answer before the experiment, in order to understand the quantities that play a fundamental role in the technique.
+There are some questions to answer before the experiment, in order to understand the quantities that play a fundamental role in the technique.